Learn how to use a Mac and Mac OS X

 The current Macintosh models are powered by processors (CPUs) from Intel.
 In the past, Apple relied on other firms to provide the chips for Macs as Apple historically used competing processors such as the PowerPC.
 In June 2005, Apple CEO Steve Jobs announced that Apple would transition the Macintosh line from PowerPC processors to Intel processors.
 The transition was completed on August 7, 2006.

 Thanks to the Intel transition, Apple can ship Macs that feature Intel's latest processors.
 As a result, Macs are no longer labeled as underpowered or overpriced.
 Mac desktops start at under $600 and Mac laptops start at under $1,000.
 All new Macintosh models ship with a minimum of 1GB RAM and the latest version of the Mac OS X operating system.
-Also included with new Macs is the iLife suite of applications.
-Most Macs come with features such as:
+Also included with new Macs is the iLife suite of applications

 - Dedicated graphics thanks to graphics cards from either NVIDIA or ATI or an integrated graphics processor from NVIDIA or Intel